-KACALP has full authority to determine broker-dealers to be utilized and commissions to be paid with respect to securities transactions effected for its pooled investment vehicles.
-Similarly, unless a separate account client directs the use of a particular broker-dealer, KACALP has the authority to select broker-dealers to be used to effect trades and the commission rates to be paid.
-KACALP's policy is to not effect trades through its affiliated broker-dealer, KA Associates Inc. ("KAA"), except in the limited temporary circumstances described in the remainder of this paragraph.
-KACALP may open temporary brokerage accounts for certain private funds with KAA.
-Such arrangements are only permitted in circumstances where (a) KACALP is "incubating" a new strategy with firm capital in order to determine viability and develop a track record, (b) the fund is in the process of opening an account with a third party custodian or prime broker and KACALP (or an affiliate) determines in good faith that waiting for such process to be completed may result in missed investment opportunities to the detriment of fund investors, or (c) certain private equity funds receive a large block of stock in a public company and seek to leverage Kayne's expertise (such arrangements require advisory board approval).
-Such temporary arrangements require the prior approval of KACALP's Chief Compliance Officer.
+Kayne has full authority to determine broker-dealers to be utilized and commissions to be paid with respect to securities transactions effected for its pooled investment vehicles.
+Similarly, unless a separate account client directs the use of a particular broker-dealer, Kayne has the authority to select broker-dealers to be used to effect trades and the commission rates to be paid.
+Kayne's policy is to not effect trades through its affiliated broker-dealer, KA Associates, LLC ("KAA"), except in certain limited temporary circumstances as described in Item 10 above.

 The overriding consideration in allocating client orders for execution is the maximization of client profits (or minimization of losses) through a combination of controlling transaction costs and seeking the most effective uses of a broker's capabilities.
-When KACALP has the authority to select brokers or dealers to execute transactions for its clients, it seeks the best execution reasonably available under the circumstances (which may or may not result in paying the lowest available brokerage commissions or spread).
-In doing so, KACALP considers all factors it deems relevant.
-Such factors may include, but are not limited to: (i) the nature and character of the security or instrument being traded and the markets on which it is purchased or sold; (ii) the desired timing of the transaction; (iii) KACALP's knowledge of negotiated commission rates and spreads currently available; (iv) the activity existing and expected in the market for the particular security or interest; (v) the full range of brokerage services provided; (vi) the broker's or dealer's capital strength and stability, as well as its execution, clearance, and settlement capabilities; (vii) if applicable, the quality of the research and services provided (see "Research and Other Soft Dollar Benefits" below); (viii) the reasonableness of the commission or its equivalent for the specific transaction; and (ix) KACALP's knowledge of any actual or apparent operational problems of a broker or dealer.
+When Kayne has the authority to select brokers or dealers to execute transactions for its clients, it seeks the best execution reasonably available under the circumstances (which may or may not result in paying the lowest available brokerage commissions or spread).
+In doing so, Kayne considers all factors it deems relevant.
+Such factors may include, but are not limited to: (i) the nature and character of the security or instrument being traded and the markets on which it is purchased or sold; (ii) the desired timing of the transaction; (iii) Kayne's knowledge of negotiated commission rates and spreads currently available; (iv) the activity existing and expected in the market for the particular security or interest; (v) the full range of brokerage services provided; (vi) the broker's or dealer's capital strength and stability, as well as its execution, clearance, and settlement capabilities; (vii) if applicable, the quality of the research and services provided (see "Research and Other Soft Dollar Benefits" below); (viii) the reasonableness of the commission or its equivalent for the specific transaction; and (ix) Kayne's knowledge of any actual or apparent operational problems of a broker or dealer.

-KACALP endeavors to be aware of current charges assessed by relevant broker-dealers and to minimize the expense incurred for effecting portfolio transactions, to the extent consistent with the interests and policies of the client account.
-However, KACALP will not select broker-dealers solely on the basis of "posted" commission rates nor always seek in advance competitive bidding for the most favorable commission rate applicable to any particular transaction.
-Although KACALP generally seeks competitive commission rates, it will not necessarily pay the lowest commission or commission equivalent as transactions that involve specialized services on the part of a broker-dealer generally result in higher commission rates or equivalents than would be the case with more routine transactions.
-KACALP may pay higher commission rates to those broker-dealers whose execution capabilities, brokerage services or other legitimate and appropriate services are particularly helpful in seeking good investment results.
+Kayne endeavors to be aware of current charges assessed by relevant broker-dealers and to minimize the expense incurred for effecting portfolio transactions, to the extent consistent with the interests and policies of the client account.
+However, Kayne will not select broker-dealers solely on the basis of "posted" commission rates nor always seek in advance competitive bidding for the most favorable commission rate applicable to any particular transaction.
+Although Kayne generally seeks competitive commission rates, it will not necessarily pay the lowest commission or commission equivalent as transactions that involve specialized services on the part of a brokerdealer generally result in higher commission rates or equivalents than would be the case with more routine transactions.
+Kayne may pay higher commission rates to those broker-dealers whose execution capabilities, brokerage services or other legitimate and appropriate services are particularly helpful in seeking good investment results.